Fuzzabee/the-odin-project/README.md

 I will also be keeping a log of when and what I get done, which will be included in this README.

+### March 6, 2024

 ### March 5, 2024

-Completed Introduction of the Foundations Course.
+Completed Introduction section of the [Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).